magicstep/magicstep.github.io/test/README.md

 ## Welcome to GitHub Pages

+[ViATc page](https://magicstep.github.io/viatc/) you can download exe there.
+<A href="https://magicstep.github.io/viatc/">ViATc page</a> you can download exe there.<br>
+My <a href="https://github.com/magicstep">repositories</a> you can get the source script.

 You can use the [editor on GitHub](https://github.com/magicstep/magicstep.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown